 It will be safe to eat indefinitely but will start losing flavor after 4 months.

 You can enjoy your leftovers by themselves with your favorite side dishes, on a delicious sandwich, add the meat to stew or soup, or use it in a salad!

 🥡 Storing & Reheating

 Cooked hens will be safe to eat for 3-4 days if pulled from the bones and wrapped tightly in foil or plastic wrap and kept in the fridge.
 An airtight container is another good option for storage.

 Reheating Air Fryer Cornish Hens

-To reheat, let frozen air fryer Cornish hen thaw in the fridge overnight.
+To reheat, let the frozen air fryer Cornish hen thaw in the fridge overnight.
 Add enough water or chicken broth to cover the bottom of a skillet.
-When the liquid simmers, add the chicken and stir occasionally until it’s heated through completely.
+When the liquid simmers, add the meat and stir occasionally until it’s heated through completely.

 😋 More Easy Air Fryer Recipes